Let's GOOOO!!!

 What is the best way to set up an appointment?

 You’ll want to start by either filling out a consultation form with a specific artist online .
-You may also fill out the general (walk-in/no-artist) consultation form online.
+You may also fill out the general (walk-in/first-available) consultation form online.
 If you call, you will have the ability to connect directly to your artist or receive this form.
 It will ask you all the questions that your artist will need to know regardless of what you’re getting.
 Once the artist can take a look at that, they will wither accept it and send you a link to set up your appointment or they will decline.
+We do our best not to leave people waiting indefinitely.

 I've submitted a consultation form, what now?